MBA in Logistics and Supply Chain Management at DBGI

 The objective behind logistics is to make sure the consumer accepts the aspired product at the appropriate time and place with the sound quality and price.
 The process of logistics can be classified into two subcategories: inbound logistics and outbound logistics.

-Inbound Logistics – This covers the activities and the tasks with purchasing or obtaining materials and then managing, collecting and transporting them.
+Inbound Logistics – This covers the activities and the tasks with purchasing or obtaining materials and then managing, collecting, and transporting them.

-Outbound Logistics – This covers the activities and the tasks involved with the acquisition, sustenance, administration and distribution to the customer.
+Outbound Logistics – This covers the activities and the tasks involved with the acquisition, sustenance, administration, and distribution to the customer.

-Other activities, such as preparing and filling orders, warehousing, handling stock and sustaining the equilibrium among supply and demand also constituent into logistics.
+Other activities, such as preparing and filling orders, warehousing, handling stock, and sustaining the equilibrium among supply and demand also constituent into logistics.

 What is the difference between Logistics and Supply Chain Management?

 While the terms can’t be used reciprocally, they do complete each other.
 One process is of no use without the another and thus cannot even exist.
-Here are some critical differences among the two terms that will aid you to keep from dimming the lines between them.
+Here are some critical differences between the two terms that will aid you to keep from dimming the lines between them.

-- Supply Chain Management (SCM) is a method to connect significant business processes within and beyond companies into a high-performance business model that stimulates competitive edge.
+- Supply Chain Management (SCM) is a method to connect significant business processes within and beyond companies into a high-performance business model that stimulates a competitive edge.